20s: love the jewelery, long necklaces, gloves, headpieces, art deco!! …unfortunately i don’t think the flapper style

 i dunno, how can you not love any of these things!?

-I like the 80’s and 90’s. because I have a lot of thrift stuff from my aunt from that decades. haha. and they are fabulous! lucky me to have a same body with my aunt when she was a teenager. <3posted almost 4 years ago
+I like the 80’s and 90’s. because I have a lot of thrift stuff from my aunt from that decades. haha. and they are fabulous! lucky me to have a same body with my aunt when she was a teenager. <3posted about 4 years ago